daithioc95/MS1/README.md

 ### Acknowledgments
 The experience map was taken from code the following code written by Michael Mroz and edited to match my map and content.
-Inspiration for the skills section layout came from the resume section of CodeInstitures "Mini Project".
+Inspiration for elements in the about and skills section layout came from the resume section of CodeInstitutes "Mini Project".
 This include the circlar headshot image, using the font aweson icons and the progress bars.
-Thanks to the Code Institute Tutors for helping me problem solve my experience section to satify the HTML W3 Validator.
+Thanks to the Code Institute Tutors for helping me problem solving, in particularly regarding the my experience section to satify the HTML W3 Validator.
 Thanks to my mentor, Mark Railton for guidence throughout the project.